-Best known for its privately owned and managed hot springs pools, Manley Hot Springs is an unexpected oasis at the end of the Elliott Highway in Interior Alaska, 156 miles by road from Fairbanks.
+Best known for its privately owned and managed hot springs pools and historic lodge, Manley Hot Springs is an unexpected oasis at the end of the Elliott Highway in Interior Alaska, 156 miles by road from Fairbanks.

 About Manley Hot Springs (Koyukon Athabascan: Too Naaleł Denh)

 Manley Hot Springs is a quiet settlement where residents subsidize their livelihoods by hunting, fishing, and maintaining gardens.
 The Manley Roadhouse, built in 1906, is one of Alaska's oldest original roadhouses and offers rooms for rent and displays of mining equipment from Manley Hot Springs’ heyday.

 Things to do

 Although the original Manley Hot Springs Hotel burned down a century ago, the hot springs themselves still bubble up through the ground into a privately-owned spring-fed greenhouse where the soaking is done three concrete baths.
 Inside the greenhouse, heated by geothermal energy, an eye-popping assortment of fruits and vegetables grow, including grapes, Asian pears, and hibiscus flowers.

 Built in 1906, the historic Manley Roadhouse is still in operation today and invites guests to enjoy comfortable accommodations and hearty family-style meals.
 Popular activities in the area include boating, hiking, and fishing.
 The Manley Trading Post sells groceries and gas.